 Let’s try to sew this stitch.

-– Take 1 cotton piece, we prepared in the beginning of the lesson, draw a line with a sewing marker 1 cm from the edge of fabric, fold fabric with pins, sew a running stitch and iron.
+- Take 1 cotton piece, we prepared at the beginning of the lesson, draw a line with a sewing marker 1 cm from the edge of the fabric, fold the fabric with pins, sew a running stitch, and iron.

 - Now you are ready to learn invisible stitches.